 CO2 savings are also achieved by the recovery of valuable materials from incineration bottom ash, the residues of the combustion process.
-Recovery of metals and minerals brings an additional reduction of 60kg of CO2eq per tonne of waste treated, which already gives a modest climate positive result through less emissions.
+Recovery of metals brings an additional reduction of 60kg of CO2eq per tonne of waste treated, according to CEWEP, which already gives a modest climate positive result through less emissions.

-Adopting a Life Cycle Assessment and taking into account CO2eq savings by WtE, the climate balance can be considered already carbon neutral today, as also recognised by the International Energy Agency.
+Adopting a Life Cycle Assessment and taking into account CO2eq savings by WtE, the climate balance can be considered already carbon neutral today, as also recognised by the International Energy Agency (IEA) Greenhouse Gas R&D Programme.

-When the diversion of non-recyclable waste from landfills is also taken into account, carbon offsets are even more significant (see Figure 3).
+When the diversion of non-recyclable waste from landfills is also taken into account, carbon savings are even more significant, according to CEWEP and as shown in Figure 3.